 Although tuberculosis (TB) is uncommon in the United States, about 1 in 3 people around the world are infected with it.
-TB is a bacterial infection that spreads through the air when infected people talk, cough, or sneeze.
+TB is a bacterial infection that spreads through the air when infected and contagious people talk, sing, cough, or sneeze.
 It is not spread through casual contact.

 Signs and symptoms of TB

 - Night sweats

 A Glance at Tuberculosis (TB) in Snohomish County 2016: TB 2016 Glance (PDF).pdf

 Controlling TB is one of the important functions of public health in Washington State.
 The Snohomish Health District Tuberculosis Control Program actively seeks out and offers testing to people who have been exposed to TB.
 Our goal is to help diagnose and treat people with TB as well as prevent the spread of the disease within our community.

 We also help healthcare providers identify and treat TB.
 See our Treating Tuberculosis page for special workshops and reporting requirements.

 - Have the signs and symptoms of TB

 - Are a health care provider and have a client you suspect may have TB